cs544-wisc/s24/p5/README.md

 docker build . -f worker.Dockerfile -t p5-worker
 ```

-Be patient as it takes a while to build all of these.
+Be patient, as it takes a while to build all of these.
 To check, run `docker images`.
 You should be able to see the names of these six images.

 #### Start the Cluster